Vondalo/KnoxHost_Project_Zomboid_Dedicated_Server/README.md

 **KnoxHost** is a modern, server management tool for *Project Zomboid*.
 Built with Electron and React, it provides a streamlined interface for deploying, configuring, and managing your dedicated servers.

+## Why KnoxHost?

+I  built KnoxHost to solve a specific issue I faced while trying to host a server for my friends: being stuck at initializing for years...

+When hosting via standard methods, SteamCMD forces a full redownload and verification of all workshop mods every time the server starts.
+For heavily modded servers, this causes the process to get stuck on "Initializing" for ages.

+**KnoxHost bypasses this bottleneck.** It lets you host a server with a press of a button while also skipping this mod reinstall problem that is in the base server.

 ## Features

 -   **🚀 One-Click Deployment**: Install and update the dedicated server via SteamCMD automatically.